Manojrsingireddy/ConversationAnalysis/README.md

 # Conversation Analysis Program

 ## Description
 The Conversation Analysis Program is a tool designed for Mac users who utilize iMessage on their Macs.
 This program allows you to perform various insightful conversation analysis tasks.
-Please refer to the list below for the currently implemented and upcoming features.

 ### Implemented Features
 1. **Time Difference Analysis**: Analyze time intervals between messages in your conversations.